Find Grad Schools

 1 Yearly Graduations

 University of Wisconsin - Milwaukee is the 13th most popular school in the nation for students seeking a master's degree in african american studies.
-The average in-state tuition for full-time undergraduates is $8,455 per year, while in-state graduate students, on average, pay $10,701 per year.
+Roughly 24,500 attend the school each year.
+The average in-state tuition for full-time undergraduates is $8,091 per year, while in-state graduate students, on average, pay $10,701 per year.
 During the most recent year for which we have data, 1 people received their master's degree in african american studies from UWM.
-About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Around 67% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 Below are some popular majors that are similar to african american studies that offer master’s degrees.